-How did you found Localazy and why you think it is the right fit for your app localisation?
+How did you find Localazy and why do you think it is the right fit for your app localization? 🔗

-Quora I thought.
-I hope it will be more useful and affordable for my purposes than some other services I’ve tried.
+Quora I think.
+I think Localazy is more useful and more affordable for my purposes than some other services I’ve tried.

 I am from Russia.

-It’s another pain point for me because I do programming a lot and most I don’t know what to do except it.
-Well, sometimes I play computer games, drink beer and just walking.
-I love nature and travelling.
+It’s another pain point for me because I do programming a lot and often I don’t know what else to do beside programming.
+Well, sometimes I play computer games, drink beer or just go for a walk.
+I love nature and traveling.

 AutoTagger is a hobby which has grown to a commercial project that feeds me.

-How had you been maintaining multilingual support before you’ve opted for Localazy?
+How had you been maintaining multilingual support before Localazy? 🔗

 OneSky service.
 But it’s very inconvenient, however free.